 Cambridge is a team of highly qualified professionals.
-David Waldherr is the former national director of Harcourt Brace Jovanovich Professional Testing and have been visiting San Antonio for 37 years.
-Our director of programming Tom Martinson, with over 100 publications, is the nation’s most prolific writer on test preparation and admissions.
+David Waldherr is the former national director of Harcourt Brace Jovanovich Professional Testing.
+Tom Martinson, with over 100 publications, is the nation’s most prolific writer on skills, tutoring, test preparation and admissions.
 Our director of research Dr. Kulicke, holds a master’s in education and a PhD in educational psychology, is a former member of a national school accreditation committee, has over 150 scholarly publications and conference presentations, and was a research fellow at Northwestern University.

 DAVID WALDHERR, J.D.

 Dr. Waldherr, first-generation college student, enrolling only because of a scholarship, founded Cambridge in 1990 with the mission of helping all students, regardless of income level or previous achievement, build college readiness skills, increase test scores, and gain college admission and scholarships.
 Having spoken at hundreds of national and regional conferences, Dr. Waldherr is widely known for his commitment and expertise in providing quality test prep to all students.
 Cambridge materials are used by more than 2,000 schools, served over 7,000,000 students, and through its Grant Award program has given away over $7,000,000 to deserving youth programs.

 CHERYL BAIRD, M.Ed.

 ACADEMIC VP AND SOUTHERN SCHOOL RELATIONS DIRECTOR